AMWA-TV/bcp-003/best-practice-tls-pki.md

 BBC R&D White Papers [337][BBC-WHP337] and [338][BBC-WHP338] provide more information about securing NMOS APIs with TLS and PKI, and many references to online resources and test tools.
 [337][BBC-WHP337] also discusses IPv6.

-_Does this match what is actually in the NMOS documentation?_

 [//]: ## (References)